Electron-mediated anharmonicity and its role in the Raman spectrum of graphene: Results

 The energy and temperature dependence in the quasi-particle DOS $\Tilde{N}(\varepsilon)$ then additionally affects the inverse lifetime and EPC constant~\cite{Mitrovic83}.
 Note that the inclusion of the quasi-particle DOS in the calculation of the electron self-energy is equivalent to using interacting momentum distribution functions instead of the bare Fermi-Dirac distribution~\cite{kupcic15}.
 Along with the quasiparticle DOS $\Tilde{N}(\varepsilon)$ and spectral function $A(\varepsilon,\mathbf{k})$, in the self-consistent calculation one also needs to include the chemical potential shift with temperature.
 The chemical potential fixes of the number of carriers $n_0$, using the renormalized DOS.
 As temperature increases or as interactions are turned on (or both)\,\cite{luttinger60}, the chemical potential needs to be adjusted in order to conserve the number of electrons

 where energies $\varepsilon$ are measured from the T=0 Fermi level.
 Equations~\eqref{eq:N_tilda}-\eqref{eq:n_qp} need to be iterated self-consistently for every temperature until the temperature-dependent chemical potential and the corresponding quasi-particle DOS conserve the number of particles.
-Due to the complexity of the procedure, when calculating the chemical potential shifts, we resort to the \textit{on-shell} approximation in the electron self-energy Eq.~\eqref{eq:ImSigma}.
+Due to the complexity of the procedure, when calculating the chemical potential shifts, we resort to the \textit{on-shell} approximation in the electron self-energy Eq.~\eqref{eq:ImSigma} where the general energy argument $\varepsilon$ is substituted by the Kohn-Sham value $\varepsilon_{n\mathbf{k}}$\,\cite{giustino17}.
 Note that the new value for the chemical potential enters the $\Tilde{N}(\varepsilon)$ indirectly through the spectral function and the $\text{N$_0$}$.

 In Fig.~\ref{fig:fig1a} we show the result of a self-consistent chemical potential calculation.
 The bare chemical potential temperature shift remains smaller than the self-consistent result until some finite temperature value, when the trend reverses [see Fig.~\ref{fig:fig1a} (a)].
 At the highest considered temperature, the bare temperature and interaction induced chemical potential shift is larger than the shift obtained in a self-consistent calculation.
 Even though the observed differences between the two are quite small, we find that interactions mitigate the chemical potential temperature shift.
 In agreement with Ref.~\citenum{Carbotte10}, we find that in comparison with the $\mu(T\rightarrow$0) calculation from the bare DOS, the self-consistent calculation leads to an interaction-induced reduction of the chemical potential [see Fig.~\ref{fig:fig1a} (b)].